hephaestus-compiler-project/types-bug-study-artifact/README.md

 (see Section 2.1 of our paper).

 **NOTE**:
+To complete this step requires roughly 18 hours.
+For this reason,
-We already provide the "pre-baked" dataset used in our study, which can be found in the `data/` directory.
+we already provide you with the
+"pre-baked" dataset used in our study, which can be found in the `data/` directory.
 However,
-if you want to re-download the bugs from the sources and create the bug dataset on your own, please continue reading this section.
+if you still want to re-download the bugs from the corresponding sources and create the bug dataset on your own, please continue reading this section.
 Otherwise,
 you can go directly to the next section
-("Downloading the 320 typing-related bugs").
+("Dataset Overview").

 To download and re-construct the initial dataset described in Section 2.1 of the paper, then you will need at least 20 GB of available disk